meshcloud/meshcloud-docs/docs/meshstack.how-to.delete-meshObjects.md

 ## Delete meshProjects

-The deletion of an meshProjects is quite similar to the meshTenant deletion.
 The following step-by-step guide shows how to successfully request a meshProject deletion:

 1. Go to your meshCustomer where the meshProject is located in the meshPanel ![Choose meshCustomer](./assets/customer/choose-customer.png)